kamil-sobczyk/notAnotherDnDshoppingList/README.md

 ## Shopping List

 ## Web app build with ReactJS, Redux, NodeJS Express, Material UI.
-Uses its own API deployed on Google Kubernates
+Uses its own API deployed on ~~Google Kubernates~~ Heroku.

 ### This is not another clone app made with internet course.
 Application were made from scratch, mainly for personal usage.